-Boise Police has just closed our current application process.
-Please sign up for our email notifications to receive updates on the next recruitment.
+The application for Boise Police is currently closed.
+We anticipate running our next recruitment in November 2018.
+If you are interested in applying in the future, please sign up for our email notifications.
 Lateral officer and basic patrol certified candidates must submit a copy of your POST certificates and training profile.
 The written exam is waived for lateral officer and basic patrol certified candidates.

 Opportunities may be available on the City of Boise's Human Resources page.

 It is the express policy of the Boise Police Department to be firmly committed to provide services and programs consistent with Title VI of the Civil Rights Act of 1964, as amended, by affording equal employment opportunity to qualified individuals regardless of race, color, gender, religion, national origin or disability status throughout the employment practice, including but not limited to recruiting, hiring training, compensation, benefits, promotions, transfers, layoffs, discipline and other terms, conditions and privileges of employment.
 BPD shall continue to provide its members a viable means for communicating and resolving grievances and complaints regarding unlawful discriminatory employment practices.
 Any person who believes they have been aggrieved by any unlawful discriminatory practice under Title VI may file a complaint with the Chief of Police, Office of the Mayor, or Title VI Coordinator.
 The City of Boise's Title VI Coordinator is responsible for providing leadership, direction and policy to ensure compliance with Title VI.